 Project Setting

 The project setting is a 16-bed specialty assisted living secured dementia facility in Tuscaloosa, Alabama.
 This facility is a part of a continuing care community owned and operated by the University of Alabama (UA) and is location on the UA campus.
 This facility assists in the care to include activities of daily living for individuals who are diagnosis with Alzheimer’s/Dementia and other disorders causing cognitive impairment.
-The facility is a 100% occupancy with a waitlist and 100% of the current residents have a diagnosis Alzheimer’s or other forms of Dementia.
+The facility is a 100% occupancy with a waitlist and 100% of the current residents have a diagnosis Alzheimer’s or other forms of dementia.
 Over 50% of the current residents exhibit inappropriate behavior at least one time throughout the day.
-100% of residents are actively involved in music therapy on a group bases at least once a week with no incidents of inappropriate behavior noted during music therapy.
-Staffing ratio is 4 to 1 resident-to-caregiver with 98% of residents being able to ambulate however no residents are bedbound.
+Of the residents, 100% are actively involved in music therapy on a group bases at least once a week with no incidents of inappropriate behavior noted during music therapy.
+Staffing ratio is 4 to 1 resident-to-caregiver with 98% of residents being able to ambulate and no residents are bedbound.
 Staff have daily assignments that include provision of all activities of daily living (ADLs), laundry, escorting to doctor appointments and outings in addition to charting.
 Current procedure indicates that resident care aides report all inappropriate behavior to the license nurse who at that time follows up according to problem that is existing and may include medication, redirection, and/or distraction.
-All 16 residents will have the opportunity to participate in the implementation of music therapy however if at any time resident(s) appear unwilling to participate either verbally or non-verbally, the will be removed immediately with opportunity for re-evaluation as necessary.
-Staff working in any shift to include 7am-3pm, 3pm-11pm, 11pm-7am will be trained and able to assist residents with music as needed however key staff will be assisting in pre and post screening, evaluation of the project throughout in addition to participating in providing music at times of care as well.
+All sixteen residents will have the opportunity to participate in the implementation of music therapy however if at any time resident(s) appear unwilling to participate either verbally or non-verbally, the will be removed immediately with opportunity for re-evaluation as necessary.
+Staff working in any shift to will be trained and able to assist residents with music as needed.
+However key staff will be assisting in pre and post screening, evaluation of the project throughout in addition to participating in providing music at times of care as well.
+Currently all staff completes training based upon the state required DETA (Dementia Education and Training Act) immediately upon being hired and prior to any contact with residents.
+In addition the staff complete up to 40 hours of training on facility policy/procedures, shift orientation and care of dementia which include managing inappropriate behaviors.

-All staff completes State required DETA (Dementia Education and Training Act) immediately upon being hired and prior to any contact with residents in addition to 40 hours of facility policy/procedures, shift orientation and care of dementia which include managing inappropriate behaviors. facility.
+SWOT Analysis

-SWOT analysis: The SWOT analysis (Appendix C) illustrates the need for innovative
+The SWOT analysis (Appendix C) illustrates the need for innovative

 interventions related to present separation among best practice and existing practice in managing inappropriate behaviors in caring for dementia residents.
-The recognized SWOT essentials will direct the writer in development plan approaches to implement in the facility.
+The recognized SWOT essentials will direct the writer in development and help plan approaches to implement in the facility.
 Strengths (S) for this project consist of:

 Alabama requires that all staff be trained on DETA when working on a SCALF unit and this training includes how to manage care of residents who exhibits inappropriate behaviors.